 A few diseases and sometimes treatment of diseases also cause you to rapidly lose hair.
 Symptoms of thyroid obstruction of any sort can cause hair problems as well.
 Chemotherapy causes hair-fall to a great extent but once the therapy course is completed your hair begins to sprout back out.

 Stress is probably one of the most occurring reasons for many people losing their hair.
 Stress can cause telogen effluvium (when the brain signals a larger percentage of the hair to stop growing) and alopecia areata (when you lose patches of hair in large clumps around your head).
 To be under any sort of stress not only affects your living but also gives way to the most abnormal types of hair loss.

 Hormone changes are the last of the topic, but, it is probably the most important part of the information.
 Hormonal changing can not only cause your hair to grow rapidly, and in places that we least expect, it sometimes causes the vice versa to take place.
-The process of our Testosterones (more abundant in men then women) to change in DHT’s (Dihydrotestosterone) which is the “main”cause of many of us losing our hair.
-Lower levels of testosterone (even in women) will case hair loss.
+The process of our Testosterones (more abundant in men than women) to change in DHT’s (Dihydrotestosterone) which is the “main” cause of many of us losing our hair.
+Lower levels of testosterone (even in women) will cause hair loss.

 In conclusion, we all come to a part of life where we all suffer from hair problems.
 Some of us are very happy with ourselves and some of us are not.
 Either way, hair belongs on our head and not on our brushes.
-I believe that, hair problems are avoidable and we all can avoid them by keeping this little bit of information at the back of our heads.
+I believe that hair problem is avoidable and we all can avoid them by keeping this little bit of information at the back of our heads.